rodrigozr/sqs-grep/readme.md

 Main options

-  -q, --queue string            SQS Queue name
+  -q, --queue string            Source SQS Queue name or URL
   -r, --region string           AWS region name
   -b, --body regexp             Optional regular expression pattern to match the message body
   -a, --attribute attr=regexp   Matches a message attribute
                                 You can set this option multiple times to match multiple attributes
   --delete                      Delete matched messages from the queue (use with caution)
-  --moveTo queue name           Move matched messages to the given destination queue
+  --moveTo string               Move matched messages to the given destination queue name or URL
-  --copyTo queue name           Copy matched messages to the given destination queue
+  --copyTo string               Copy matched messages to the given destination queue name or URL
   --publishTo topic ARN         Publish matched messages to the given destination SNS topic
   --republish                   Republish messages that originated from SNS back to their topic of origin.
                                 This option is typically used together with the --delete option to re-process